shaylarihosain/Scripps-College-Journal/README.md

      - When leadership provides the visual artwork selected for use in the _Journal_, it needs to go into the Artwork folder.
 (We all work with one set of artwork that was accepted for this year’s issue.
 That way, when we split up the issue for multiple designers to work on, we don’t need to relink the artwork every time.)
      - With the _Scripps College Journal_ app, you can drag all the images you download onto its Dock icon, and it’ll move those files to the correct folder automatically.
 Therefore, the links to the artwork remain intact for the senior designer, who combines everyone’s work.

-- **Built-in, fast, and automatic app upgrades bring new features and bug fixes**
+- **Built-in fast app upgrades bring new features and bug fixes**
      - _Scripps College Journal_ will notify you when a new version of the SCJ app is available, and offer to quickly install the update before relaunching.
 You can choose to do so later if you want.

 - **Get Adobe Creative Cloud**
      - If you don’t have Creative Cloud installed, _Scripps College Journal_ will download it for you.

 - **Synchronizes Adobe software versions across the team with auto-updating compatibility rules**
      - If each member of the design team uses different versions of InDesign, the work they create will not be compatible.
-To prevent this issue from occurring, _Scripps College Journal_ will notify users with out-of-date InDesign installations before letting them start working, and provide them with clear instructions on how to rectify the issue.
+To prevent this issue from occurring, _Scripps College Journal_ will notify users with out-of-date InDesign installations before they start working, and provide them with clear instructions on how to rectify the issue.

 - **Announcement or staff news delivered on app launch**
      - The senior designer can choose to display information that will be delivered to the team quietly in Notification Center, or as an alert.